NBA postpones Thunder-Rockets game due to Covid-19

 The season resumed in late July with playoff-contending teams at the Walt Disney World Resort just outside of Orlando, Florida, and ended on October 11 with the Los Angeles Lakers winning the NBA Finals.

-The league is not using a bubble this season, instead playing in teams' home arenas.
+The league is not using a bubble this season, instead playing in teams' home arenas with the exception of the Toronto Raptors.
+The Raptors are playing home games in Tampa, Florida.